akshaykalia-chd/Px-Rack/README.md

 The first use case is [Broadcom VMware Cloud Foundation](https://www.vmware.com/products/cloud-infrastructure/vmware-cloud-foundation).

 ## What sets Px-Rack apart?
-Portable.
-Other racks are not purpose-built for commercial hardware.
-They either target Datacenters or Server-rooms thus resulting in multiple external power cables and network cables.
-The width and length, as opposed to the height, are critical to ensure cables (10 Gb optical fibre and power cables) are neatly tucked inside.

-1 power cable.
-Px-Rack  uses the internals for a standard ATX PSU and connects them togather using PCT Wire Connectors.
-Hence, multiple power supplies get aggregated into a single external cable.
-No need to carry extension cords!.
-The use of PCT Wire Connectors eliminates the need to soldiering.
+It is Portable, Purpose-Built, and Open-Source

+**🔌 Streamlined Power Management**
+Unlike traditional racks designed for data centers or server rooms, PX-Rack is purpose-built for commercial hardware.
+Instead of juggling multiple external power cables, PX-Rack aggregates multiple power supplies into a single external cable using PCT wire connectors.
+- No need for extension cords
+- No soldering required
+- Clean, efficient cable management

+**PCT wire connectors:**

 ![img.png](img/img.png)
 ![img.png](img/img_2.png)
 ![img_1.png](img/img_1.png)

+**📏 Optimized Dimensions**
+Width and length — not height — are the critical factors in PX-Rack’s design.
+This ensures that 10 Gb optical fiber and power cables are neatly tucked inside, reducing clutter and improving accessibility.

+**🛠 Maker-Friendly Construction**
-Further, most of its structural components are 3D printable, making it accessible and affordable for solo builders and makers.
-This GitHub repository provides all the STL files you need to start printing and assembling your own Px-Rack—no proprietary parts, no guesswork, just open-source flexibility and community-driven design.
+Most of PX-Rack’s structural components are 3D-printable, making it accessible and affordable for solo builders and makers.
+- STL files available via GitHub
+- No proprietary parts
+- Community-driven, open-source flexibility

+**🌬 Airflow & Multi-Node Freedom**
-Whether you're optimizing airflow, managing cables, or experimenting with multi-node setups, Px-Rack gives you the freedom to build your infrastructure your way.
+Whether you’re optimizing airflow, managing cables, or experimenting with multi-node setups, PX-Rack gives you the freedom to build infrastructure your way.
+It’s a platform designed for experimentation, customization, and scalability.

 ## Repository stroucture
 ```
 Px-Rack/
-├── BOMs/
-│   ├──2-Node/
+├──2-Node/
-│   │   ├── 2-Node_BOM.csv
+│   ├── Data for 2-Node Unit
-│   ├──3-Node/
+├──3-Node/
-│   │   ├── 3-Node_BOM.csv
+│   ├── Data for 3-Node Unit
-│   ├──4-Node/
+├──4-Node/
-│   │   ├── 4-Node_BOM.csv
+│   ├── Data for 4-Node Unit
 │
 ├── STL/
 │   ├── ABS/